cgat-developers/cgat-core/docs/defining_workflow/Writing_workflow.rst

    bowtie_threads=16

-This will set the configuration value ``bowtie_threads`` to 16 when using the command line substitution method in :meth:`Pipeline.run`.
+This will set the configuration value ``bowtie_threads`` to 16 when using the command line substitution method in :meth:`pipeline.run`.
 To get an task-specific parameter values in a python task, use::

    @files( '*.fastq', suffix('.fastq'), '.bam')